 Installing Android or iOS apps in the work space

-Secure Work Space for iOS and Android is a compartmentalization, app wrapping, and secure connectivity option that provides control and security to iOS and Android devices.
+Secure Work Space is a containerization, app wrapping, and secure connectivity option that provides control and security to Android and iOS devices in the enterprise.
 Work space apps are secured and separated from personal apps and data.
-Work space apps include an integrated email, calendar, and contacts app, an enterprise-level secure browser, and a secure document viewing and editing app.
-The work browser allows users to browse the Internet while being securely connected to the intranet.
-Secure connectivity uses the BlackBerry Secure Connect Service to route traffic through the BlackBerry Infrastructure, similar to the BlackBerry Router for BlackBerry devices.
+The default work space apps include an integrated email, calendar, and contacts app, an enterprise-level secure browser, and a secure document viewing and editing app.
+The work browser allows users to securely browse the Internet while connected to the corporate intranet because data travels through the BlackBerry Infrastructure.

-There are two different application wrapping processes: partner and enterprise app wrapping.
+There are two different application wrapping processes: partner and enterprise:

-Partner application wrapping: This process prepares your enterprise app for sale and distribution through Google Play or the App Store.
+Partner application wrapping: This process prepares an enterprise app for sale and distribution through Google Play or the App Store.
 For more information about application wrapping, visit the following webpages:

-Enterprise application wrapping: This process prepares your app for deployment within an enterprise environment.
-This process can be used for internally developed applications that are not sold or distributed through Google Play or App Store.
+Enterprise application wrapping: This process prepares an app for deployment within an enterprise environment.
+This process can be used for internally-developed applications that are not sold or distributed through Google Play or the App Store.

-If you have Android or iOS apps and you want to install them in the Secure Work Space, they must be converted to work space apps.
-After you convert your apps, you can distribute them using BlackBerry Enterprise Service 10.
+If you have Android or iOS apps that you want to install in the Secure Work Space, they must be converted to work space apps.
+After you convert your apps, you can distribute them using BES10 or BES12.

 Your app must meet the following requirements before you can convert it to a work space app.

-- The .apk file cannot be larger than 50 MB.
+- The .apk file must not be larger than 50 MB

-- Apps must be developed uisng the iOS 7 SDK or later and the ARMv7 or ARMv7s architecture.
+- Apps must be developed uisng the iOS 7 SDK or later and the ARMv7 or ARMv7s architecture

-You should use Xcode to build your apps.
+You should use the Xcode IDE to build your apps.
 Using other build tools may introduce incompatibilities.